 Sometimes, a mattress may only show a few signs of wear and tear.
 When this happens, it may be worth attempting to reuse the mattress rather than recycling it.

-Some thrift stores and charities will accept mattresses in a nearly new condition.
+Some thrift stores and charities will accept mattresses in nearly new condition.
 A person can contact the organization to find out whether they will accept mattresses or other bedding products and what standards these items must meet.

 In either case, mattress disposal often involves individuals transporting the mattress to a local facility.

 It is important to remember that lifting heavy objects can be harmful.
-For example, scientists know that this activity can sometimes worsen hernias.
+For example,

 Dumping a mattress is illegal and hazardous to the environment.